Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Algorithm and analysis

-We use the ``$+1$'' term to pay for the movement from $\Lcal(t)$ to $\Lcal(t+1)$ at the end.
-Thus, to preserve \eqref{eq:CleP}, it suffices to show that the instantaneous movement cost, for $s\in [0,1]$, is bounded as
+Though the configuration $\bx(t)$ is a member of $K(i+1)$, we will not pay for movements between layer $i$ and layer $i+1$ until the end of the growth phase.\footnote{More precisely, we initially pay only for the movement costs associated to the projection of $\bx(t)$ onto $K(i)$.} This is because we can effectively move the probability mass between points of $\Lcal(i)$, and then move the mass from $\Lcal(i)$ to $\Lcal(i+1)$ at the very end of the elongation.
+This final movement is paid by the $+1$ term in inequality \eqref{eq:main-elong-1Repeated}.
+Thus, to preserve \eqref{eq:main-elong-1Repeated}, it suffices to show that the instantaneous movement cost, for $t\in [0,1]$, is bounded as